Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Often called the “gateway to Everest,” Namche Bazaar is a bustling Sherpa town that offers a blend of local culture, vibrant markets, and stunning views of the surrounding mountains.
 It is also an important stop for acclimatization and supplies before heading higher.

-Located above 5,000 meters, the place offers panoramic views of Mount Everest.
+Located above 5,000 m, the place offers panoramic views of Mount Everest.
 This section of the trek is considered to be relatively difficult, with continuous ascends on steep trails.
 The place has been a popular spot for trekkers looking to capture the perfect photo.

 The ultimate destination of the trek, Everest Base Camp, is a once-in-a-lifetime experience.
 Standing at the foot of the world’s highest mountain, you will be able to feel the magnitude of Everest and take in its grandeur as you explore the area.